 Wire Trace to Fluorocarbon

-This know is used when trying to reduce your terminal tackle.
+This knot is used when trying to reduce your terminal tackle.
 Traditionally when connecting wire you would use a barrel swivel with a haywire twist.
-This is a good solid connection, but when fish are being picky, it is great to have this knot in your arsenal to reduce your terminal tackle presence in the water.
+When fish are being picky it is great to have this knot in your arsenal.
+It reduces your terminal tackle presence in the water.
 Removing the barrel swivel will reduced the rigs overall visibility.
 Light drag are essential on this knot, as a lot of strength in lost when connecting wire to fluorocarbon.